 Can I Get Formatting Done As Well?

 Yes!
 We are more than happy to format your book for you, once the editing process is complete.
-There is a 20% discount on the formatting price for books we have copy-edited or line-edited (unfortunately, the discount doesn’t apply to books we have only proofread).
+There is a 20% discount on the formatting price for books we have done copy or line editing on (unfortunately, the discount isn’t available for books we have only proofread).
 Please note that the quote for editing doesn’t include the price of formatting at this stage – we will give you a separate price once the editing is complete, and we know the final word count.